pburtchaell/react-classes/README.md

 ## Overview

-This module adds additional functionality to `classSet`, allowing a base className to be specified.
+This module adds additional functionality to [class name manipulation](http://facebook.github.io/react/docs/class-name-manipulation.html) in React by allowing a base class to be specified.

 ## Example